Nationals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have won in 17, or 42.5%, of the 40 contests they have been named as odds-on underdogs this year.
+- The Nationals have been underdogs in 41 games this season and have come away with the win 17 times (41.5%) in those contests.

-- Washington is 13-15 this season when entering a game as the underdog by +125 or more on the moneyline.
+- Washington has entered 38 games this season as the underdog by +110 or more and is 16-22 in those contests.

-- The moneyline set for this matchup implies the Nationals have a 44.4% chance of coming away with a victory in the contest.
+- The Nationals have an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.

-- Washington's games have gone over the total in 17 of its 40 chances.
+- Washington and its opponents have gone over the total this season in 18 of its 41 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.